-Dr Rukmi Dutta is a senior lecturer in Energy System with the School of Electrical Engineering and Telecommunications.
+Rukmi Dutta is an Associate Professor in Energy System with the School of Electrical Engineering and Telecommunications.
 Her research interests include:

 Areas of research expertise include design and control of novel electric machines such as permanent magnet machines in the automotive and renewable energy sectors.
 Provided consultancy to several global entrepreneuring companies in USA and Australia.
-The major research grants that I held are highlighted below -
+She is the Vice Chair of the Electric Machine Committee of IEEE IAS and associate editors of several IEEE transactions.
+The major grants and projects under AProf Rukmi Dutta are listed below:

 ARC Discovery Project 2017-2019 $478.5K CI1